awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/key-concepts.md

 A *data record* is the unit of data stored in a [Kinesis data stream](#stream)\.
 Data records are composed of a [sequence number](#sequence-number), a [partition key](#partition-key), and a data blob, which is an immutable sequence of bytes\.
 Kinesis Data Streams does not inspect, interpret, or change the data in the blob in any way\.
 A data blob can be up to 1 MB\.

+### Capacity Mode<a name="stream-capacity-mode"></a>

+A data stream *capacity mode* determines how capacity is managed and how you are charged for the usage of your data stream\.
+Currenly, in Kinesis Data Streams, you can choose between an **on\-demand** mode and a **provisioned** mode for your data streams\.
+For more information, see [Choosing the Data Stream Capacity Mode](how-do-i-size-a-stream.md)\.

+With the **on\-demand** mode, Kinesis Data Streams automatically manages the shards in order to provide the necessary throughput\.
+You are charged only for the actual throughput that you use and Kinesis Data Streams automatically accommodates your workloads’ throughput needs as they ramp up or down\.
+For more information, see [On\-demand Mode](how-do-i-size-a-stream.md#ondemandmode)\.

+With the **provisioned** mode, you must specify the number of shards for the data stream\.
+The total capacity of a data stream is the sum of the capacities of its shards\.
+You can increase or decrease the number of shards in a data stream as needed and you are charged for the number of shards at an hourly rate\.
+For more information, see [Provisioned Mode](how-do-i-size-a-stream.md#provisionedmode)\.

 ### Retention Period<a name="retention"></a>

 The *retention period* is the length of time that data records are accessible after they are added to the stream\.
 A stream’s retention period is set to a default of 24 hours after creation\.
 You can increase the retention period up to 8760 hours \(365 days\) using the [IncreaseStreamRetentionPeriod](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_IncreaseStreamRetentionPeriod.html) operation, and decrease the retention period down to a minimum of 24 hours using the [DecreaseStreamRetentionPeriod](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_DecreaseStreamRetentionPeriod.html) operation\.
 Additional charges apply for streams with a retention period set to more than 24 hours\.
 For more information, see [Amazon Kinesis Data Streams Pricing](https://aws.amazon.com/kinesis/pricing/)\.